Bengals rally past Chiefs 34-31, clinch AFC North title

 The Bengals’ winning drive was filled with drama.

-On fourth-and-inches with under a minute left, the Bengals (10-6) decided to go for a touchdown instead of calling on McPherson for a field goal and giving the Chiefs the ball back with a chance to win.
+On fourth-and-inches with under a minute left, Cincinnati decided to go for a touchdown instead of calling on McPherson for a field goal and giving the Chiefs the ball back with a chance to win.

+”I knew we’d go for it,” Burrow said. ”They’ve got Patrick Mahomes on the other side.
+He could go down and win the game.”

 Burrow threw incomplete in the end zone, but Chiefs cornerback L’Jarius Sneed was flagged for illegal use of hands, giving the Bengals a fresh set of downs.
 With Burrow limping on the sideline, backup quarterback Brandon Allen was called on to kneel twice before McPherson came on for the game-winner.

+Burrow said his right knee was sore but insisted he could have stayed in the game and will be fine.

-Burrow was outstanding again, completing 30 of 39 attempts in a bruising game.
+The second-year quarterback was outstanding again, completing 30 of 39 attempts.
 He was sacked four times and hit at least six more times but was as accurate as ever, and Chase caught everything that was thrown near him.

+”If you play one-on-one, good luck with that,” Burrow said. ”I know he’s down there somewhere.
+I just throw it and let him make a play.”

 Mahomes looked as if he had the game under control early.
 He threw two first-quarter touchdown passes to give the Chiefs the early lead, but he didn’t get another one.